Skip to main content

 Confidentiality Policy

 At Teenage Mental Health we abide by a strict confidentiality policy within our service.
-It is important to us that our clients can relax in knowing that Teenage Mental Health is a safe and a private place to express themselves and tell us about their experiences.
+It is important to us that our clients can relax in knowing that Teenage Mental Health is a safe and private place to express themselves and tell us about their experiences.

 All our counsellors meet regularly with a professionally trained supervisor to ensure that their work is to the highest standard.
 Our supervisors are included within the confidentiality of the service.